 In addition, a short massage also helps to stimulate the level of dopamine in our brain, because a massage gives a pleasant feeling.
 This is the reason that many people feel a lot better after a massage.

-This is the result of increased production of serotonin and dopamine, both of which contribute to this feeling of happiness.
+This is the result of the increased production of serotonin and dopamine, both of which contribute to this feeling of happiness.

 Nowadays people eat more and more chocolate, because they want to consume less sugar, but also because dark chocolate is healthier.